 - Hip Dysplasia: this is common among a lot of broad-chested dogs.

 - Cancer: again, many dogs will get this at some stage; this will not likely happen until later in life

 - Blood Clotting Disorders: this can be pretty dangerous.
 Two diseases are von Willebrand’s disease and hemophilia, two similar but different diseases

 - Progressive Retinal Atrophy: this will require treatment and could cause your dog to go completely blind

 Now our advice…

-Before you get a Vizsla dog, the best thing you can do is talk with the breeder and get information on the dog’s full family medical history.
-Then you’ll have a better chance of knowing what kind of issues you may face with your dog later on in life.
-You can also eliminate some of the risk by choosing respectable breeders from either AKC or the Vizsla Club.
+Before you get a Vizsla dog, you can best talk with the breeder and get information on the dog’s complete family medical history.
+Then you’ll have a better chance of knowing what issues you may face with your dog later in life.
+You can also eliminate some risk by choosing respectable breeders from AKC or the Vizsla Club.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?

 For more information on who we feel currently offers the “best” pet insurance policies out there, we would encourage you to check out our Best Pet Insurance Policies article.